 1. What should I check first if my massage chair stops working?

-Start with the basics: power connection, outlet function, main power switch, seat position, and whether the chair responds to a clean restart.
-User-level troubleshooting works best when you rule out one simple factor at a time.
+Start with the basics: power connection, outlet function, main power switch, remote response, seated position, and whether the chair responds after one clean restart.
+Rule out one simple factor at a time.

 2. When should I stop troubleshooting and call support?